comp110-lytle/comp110/site/lessons/dict-practice.md

 ## Part 0.
 Setup

 Start by opening your workspace in Visual Studio.
-Right click on the "lessons" folder and select "add file".
+Right click on the "lessons" folder and select "add folder".
+Create a folder called "garden".
+Then, right click on the "garden folder and select "add file".
 Your file will be named `garden_helpers.py`.

 Set up your document by adding the docstring:
 `"""Some functions for my garden plan!"""` and initializing the `__author__` variable with your PID.